Manuel Margot Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.5 K/9, which ranks 25th in the league.
+- The 6.8 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in MLB.

-- The Athletics have the 29th-ranked team ERA across all MLB pitching staffs (6.33).
+- The Athletics have a 7.00 team ERA that ranks 28th among all league pitching staffs.

-- Athletics pitchers combine to rank 22nd in baseball in home runs given up (11 total, 1.6 per game).
+- The Athletics rank 24th in baseball in home runs given up (14 total, 1.8 per game).

-- Fujinami (0-1) pitches for the Athletics to make his second start this season.
+- Kaprielian (0-0) gets the start for the Athletics, his second of the season.

-- The righty last pitched on Saturday against the Los Angeles Angels, when he went 2 1/3 innings, allowing eight earned runs while giving up five hits.
+- The right-hander last appeared on Tuesday against the Cleveland Guardians, when he went five innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.